-The apparatus for this lab consists of a mercury lamp, which will serve as the light source for the experiment; a diffraction grating will be used to spread out the different frequencies of light from the lamp, and a photoelectric cell consisting of a metal plate in an evacuated glass cell.
-The photoelectric cell is wired up in a box with some electronics (which are not important to the experiment), and the whole thing is connected to a voltmeter, which will allow you to measure the energy of electrons emitted from the metal plate.
+The apparatus for this lab consists of a mercury lamp which will serve as the light source for the experiment, a diffraction grating to spread out the different frequencies of light from the lamp, and a photoelectric cell consisting of a metal plate in an evacuated glass cell.
+The photoelectric cell is wired up in a box with some electronics, and the whole thing is connected to a voltmeter, which will allow you to measure the energy of electrons emitted from the metal plate.